chainguard-dev/edu/content/chainguard/administration/iam-groups/identity-examples/enforce-gitlab-identity.md

 ## Learn more

-For more information about how assumable identities work in Chainguard Enforce, check out our [conceptual overview of assumable identities](/chainguard/chainguard-enforce/iam-groups/assumable-ids/).
+For more information about how assumable identities work in Chainguard, check out our [conceptual overview of assumable identities](/chainguard/chainguard-enforce/iam-groups/assumable-ids/).
 Additionally, the Terraform documentation includes a section on [recommended best practices](https://developer.hashicorp.com/terraform/cloud-docs/recommended-practices) which you can refer to if you'd like to build on this Terraform configuration for a production environment.
 Likewise, for more information on using GitLab CI/CD pipelines, we encourage you to check out the [official documentation on the subject](https://docs.gitlab.com/ee/ci/pipelines/).